UniMath/agda-unimath/src/foundation/sequential-limits.lagda.md

     is-retraction-gap-tower
 ```

-### A cone is equal to the value of cone-map at its own gap map
+### A cone over a tower is equal to the value of `cone-map-tower` at its own gap map

 ```agda
 module _